 What are the performance opportunities?

-In addition to the program instruction, each semester students have performance opportunities at our program's open house and completion ceremonies.
+In addition to the program instruction, each semester students have performance opportunities at our program's winter showcase and completion ceremonies.
 Students may also attend master classes, jam sessions, college workshops, community-building events, concerts, and various other performance opportunities.

 How do I apply?